 The District has established an on-site health clinic, known as the District Occupational Clinic, or "DOC", to be located adjacent to the Fulton-Holland Educational Services Center.
 The DOC provides primary health services for employees and any dependents covered under the District's medical plan at lower copays.
 Due to the COVID-19 pandemic, the trial run for the clinic will be extended through Plan Year 2023.
 Use and outcomes will be examined at that time.
-For calendar years 2025 - 2027, or until the conclusion of the contract with Marathon Health, if this occurs during the period of this Agreement , the co-pay will be \$10 per visit for employees and dependents enrolled in the HMO medical plans.
+For calendar year 2022 and 2023, the co-pay will be \$10 per visit for employees and dependents enrolled in the HMO medical plans.
 For the same period, those employees and dependents enrolled in the CDHP Medical Plan will have a cost share of \$25.
 This amount must be an amount equal to fair market value as required by the IRS.